mwoedlinger/flowformer/README.md

 The project is based on [this](https://github.com/victoresque/pytorch-template) pytorch template.

+## Erratum

+The default config uses 3 hidden layers which results in 4 ISAB layers in total contrary to 3 as stated in the paper.

 ## Citation

 If you use this project please consider citing our work